 Mochi cake has long been an indispensable gift of Japanese when new year is coming.
 These sweet round cakes are even used for decoration or being gifts for relatives.
 Many people would like to make homemade mochi, others want to buy it from the famous bakery in the city.
 Whatever, you will also be invited to enjoy mochi when visiting Japanese homes during the New Year.

-During the first three days of the New Year, Japanese people visit the temples and shrines to pray for happiness, health and blessings for themselves, families and friends in the New Year.
+During the first three days of the New Year, the Japanese people visit the temples and shrines to pray for happiness, health and blessings for themselves, families and friends in the New Year.
 This ritual is called Hastumode.
 Buddhist temples and shrines are crowded with people on this occasion, creating a festive and uproarious atmosphere.

 One more thing that is indispensable for a complete trip to Japan in New Year is Hatsuhinode.
-Hatsuhinode is the ritual which people watch the sunrise on the first day of the coming year.
+The Hatsuhinode is the ritual which people watch the sunrise on the first day of the coming year.
 People will gather at the top of the mountain, observatories, beaches, wait for the sun to rise, and send into that moment wishful aspirations for everyone.

 To conclude, this is also a chance for you to enjoy the new year moments in a country which is rich in cultures and rituals.
 Maybe you are confused that you do not have any detailed plan to have those full experiences.
-Don’t worry, Asia Senses claim to be a companion to make a great trip for you.
+Don’t worry, Asia Senses Travel claims to be a companion to make a great trip for you.